Venue: Conference Room, Civic Centre, Silver Street, Enfield, EN1 3XA. View directions

 2. Pipe drainage was explained in detail and the multiple benefits of wetlands includes flood storage, water quality, biodiversity and amenity.

+3. Constructed wetlands slow the flow and funding for wetland projects has been provided by a variety of external organisations.
 4. Over 150 Rain Gardens have been created Enfield in recent years, known as mini-wetlands, providing similar benefits to wetlands but in an urban environment.
 Although smaller, if abundant in numbers, have the potential to address flood risk and other urban issues.

 5. National flood management measures include ponds and wetlands, river restoration, re-connecting floodplains and woodland creation.